SzieberthAdam/baba-is-optimized/README.md

 ### Actions

 Only actions are required for a valid solution file.
 One action per line, one line per action!
+No empty lines!

 * **U**: up
 * **D**: down